OSGeo/gdal/doc/source/drivers/raster/nitf.rst

-JPEG2000 compression is available when using the IC=C8 creation option, if the JP2ECW (SDK 3.3, or for later versions assuming the user has the key to enable JPEG2000 writing), JP2KAK, JP2OpenJPEG or Jasper driver are available.
+JPEG2000 compression is available when using the IC=C8 creation option, if the JP2ECW (SDK 3.3, or for later versions assuming the user has the key to enable JPEG2000 writing), JP2KAK or JP2OpenJPEG driver are available.

 They are tried in that order when several ones are available, unless the JPEG2000_DRIVER creation option (added in GDAL 3.4) is set to explicitly specify